ganeshchendke0/ganu_demo/README.md

 # ganu_demo
-This is my first repository
+This is my first git repository
+Author-Ganesh chendke